Discrimination against the Gypsy and Traveller community

 their religion or belief

-Discrimination against Gypsies/Travellers can be a form of racial discrimination.
+Discrimination against the Gypsy and Traveller community can be a form of racial discrimination.

-If someone discriminates against you because you are a Gypsy/Traveller you may be able to take action using anti discrimination law.
-For example, if a site owner refuses to let you rent a pitch on their site, or a council refuses to accept a homeless application from you or turns down an application for planning permission from you because you are a Gypsy/Traveller.
-This applies whether you are pursuing a travelling lifestyle on the road, or are living in settled accommodation but identify yourself as a Gypsy/Traveller.
+If someone discriminates against you because you are in the Gypsy or Traveller community you may be able to take action using anti-discrimination law.
+For example, if a site owner refuses to let you rent a pitch on their site, or a council refuses to accept a homeless application from you or turns down an application for planning permission from you because you are a Gypsy or Traveller.
+This applies whether you are pursuing a travelling lifestyle on the road, or are living in settled accommodation but identify yourself as a member of the Gypsy or Traveller community.

 Where do my rights come from?